jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.4.14 PickFromList

-Outputs the value from a raster stack specified by a position raster.
+Outputs the value from a raster stack specified by a position raster..

 *Parameters*: